 Hike through Holmes County’s Open Air Art Museum

 When thinking of Amish Country, what probably doesn’t come to mind is a curated, outdoor art collection in the beauty of a wooded hillside.
-In 2015, The Inn at Honey Run built an Outdoor Art Museum along one of the Inn’s hiking trails.
+In 2015, The Inn at Honey Run built an Open Air Art Museum using one of the Inn’s hiking trails.
 Visitors to the property can enjoy this art for free – you don’t have to be a guest of the Inn.
+The Inn at Honey Run is located just outside of Millersburg on County Rd 203.

 Read more about our visit to the Outdoor Art Museum at Travel Inspired Living.

-Go cuckoo for the the World’s Largest Cuckoo Clock
+Go cuckoo for the World’s Largest Cuckoo Clock

 Parking is free throughout the village.